-While Jesus was sitting on the Mount of Olives, the disciples asked him in private when will the end of the age happen and what would be the sign for its coming (Mt 24:3).
-Jesus answered it will happen when he comes with the angels and sits in the throne of glory.
+While Jesus was sitting on the Mount of Olives, the disciples asked him in private when the end of the age would happen and what the sign for its coming would be (Mt 24:3).
+Jesus answered it will happen when he comes with the angels and sits on the throne of glory.
 In Paul’s Speech at the Areopagus he said, God “has established a day on which he will ‘judge the world with justice’ through a man he has appointed, and he has provided confirmation for all by raising him from the dead” (Acts 17:31).

 When the Son of Man comes

 Jesus used the expression “the Son of Man” to identify himself in humility as the Messiah, with an emphasis on his human nature.
 He came as the Son of God and the Son of Man (Dan 7:13) because of his divine and human origins.
-His appearance as the Son of Man also implies his return as a judge in the human form.
+His appearance as the Son of Man also implies his return as a judge in human form.
 It also specifies that the Son is the judge and not the other persons of the Most Holy Trinity.
-“Nor does the Father judge anyone, but he has given all judgment to his Son, so that all may honor the Son just as they honor the Father” (Jn 5:22-23).
+“Nor does the Father judge anyone, but he has given all judgement to his Son, so that all may honour the Son just as they honour the Father” (Jn 5:22-23).

 in his glory